 What do I mean when I say Beazley had all the features I look for in a good company?

-For a start, it had a long history of above average growth, measured across net asset value (insurance companies don’t have “revenue” as such, so I look at their net assets instead), earnings and dividends.
-This growth had taken the company from the proverbial “broom cupboard” in 1986 to a company generating more than a billion pounds of insurance premium every year.
+For a start, it had a long history of above-average growth, measured across net asset value (insurance companies don’t have “revenue” as such, so I look at their net assets instead), earnings and dividends.
+This growth had taken the company from the proverbial “broom cupboard” in 1986 to a company generating more than a billion pounds of insurance premiums every year.

 Beazley was also more profitable than average.
 My usual measure of profitability is a company’s ten-year average return on capital employed (ROCE), but that doesn’t work for banks and insurance companies.
 Instead, I use two metrics: Ten-year average return on equity (ROE) and five-year average combined ratio.